mxagar/statistics_with_python_coursera/02_Inference/Statistics_Python_2_Inference.md

 ### 3.4 Conservative Approach & Sample Size Consideration

-If we are not sure if the sample is SRS we can take a larger or **conservative** standard error as if the estimated proportion were `p = 0.5` (maximum standard deviation).
+If we are not sure if the sample is SRS we can take a larger or **conservative** standard error as if the estimated proportion were `p_hat = 0.5` (maximum standard deviation).

 Then, with a `95% CI` (`MoE = 0.05`), we have: